technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt2.md

 The query learns normal traffic patterns over 21 days, segmented by hour and business/off-hours context.
 Low volume during business hours is flagged because it often indicates upstream problems.
 Low volume during off-hours is ignored because that's expected.

+The "Business Context" column in the output is there for a reason.
+When you're triaging at 2 AM, knowing whether low volume is expected or alarming saves you from either panicking unnecessarily or missing something real.

 **Adapt for your environment:**

 - Adjust `learningPeriod` based on your traffic stability